-The University continued to make a number of academic appointments in areas where the curriculum was developing and student numbers made it viable, all in line with the well-established policy of appointing only those staff who would improve the University's academic profile and in all but the rarest of cases with doctorates.
+The University continued to make a number of academic appointments in areas where the curriculum was developing and student numbers made it viable, all in line with the well-established policy of appointing only those staff who would improve the University's academic profile.
+The intention is to achieve a minimum of 85% with doctorates with the remainder as Professional Tutors, bringing experiential practice in areas such as Education, Law and Accountancy.
 The University also appointed a limited number of professional staff in support services and administration to provide the best possible assistance to Faculties and students.